 Somebody call Kerry Washington, because it’s time for another influencer scandal.

-Olivia Jade Giannulli, daughter of actress Lori Loughlin, is at the center of a university cheating debacle that has since resulted in the loss of most (and possibly all) of her brand sponsorships including TRESemmé, Sephora and Estée Lauder.
+Olivia Jade Giannulli, daughter of actress Lori Loughlin, is at the center of a university cheating scandal that has since resulted in the loss of most (and possibly all) of her brand sponsorships including TRESemmé, Sephora and Estée Lauder.

 Giannulli is a 19-year-old fashion and lifestyle influencer who created beauty vlogs and other content out of her USC dorm.
 The FBI investigation alleges that her parents paid upwards of 500,000 in bribes to ensure acceptance into the highly competitive school.